CodeStix/Xml-Fixer/README.md

 # Xml-Fixer

-I know, the code is a little bit dirty, but i had one day to make this, sooo.
+I know, the code is a little bit dirty, but I had one day to make this, sooo.